-2. Pick out slimline furniture
+3. Pick out slimline furniture

-3. Expand your apartment's small living room with mirrors
+4. Expand your apartment's small living room with mirrors

 It's interior design 101, mirrors make spaces feel bigger.
 A strategically placed mirror can make the smallest of living rooms feel larger and lighter.
 Go for a simple mirror, nothing too heavy or ornate and go as big as you think your place can handle.
 Rather than put it high on the wall, behind your furniture, try hanging it just off the floor like in the room above or even get a leaning mirror you can prop against the wall (a great solution if you are renting).

-4. Have a rethink of your small apartment living room
+5. Have a rethink of your small apartment living room

 But this attempt to claim back those precious few inches can often have an adverse effect.
 Instead, copy this small living room design and pull your furniture away from the wall a tad, creating space around the outside of the room, and group them around a central coffee table.

-For more living room layout ideas, check out our feature.
+- For more living room layout ideas, check out our feature.

-5. Embrace your tiny dimensions and make a small living room feel extra cosy
+6. Embrace your tiny dimensions and make a small living room feel extra cosy

 We are all always so keen to try and make small space feel bigger, but what if we just embraced the tiny proportions?
-You want a living room to be cosy and inviting and small living rooms are perfect for this, so layer up the soft furnishings add in plenty of low, glowy lighting (fairy lights too obviously) and snuggle up in your diddy but delightful space.
+You want a living room to be cozy and inviting and small living rooms are perfect for this, so layer up the soft furnishings add in plenty of low, glowy lighting (fairy lights too obviously) and snuggle up in your diddy but delightful space.

-6. Make practical storage a stylish feature of your room
+7. Make practical storage a stylish feature of your room

 When square footage is limited, keeping everything organised is key, hence the need for extra savvy storage.
-Wall mounted shelves look amazing even in smaller living rooms (as the #shelfie trend proves), they are often inexpensive, plus they will save on precious floor space, too.
+Wall-mounted shelves look amazing even in smaller living rooms (as the #shelfie trend proves), they are often inexpensive, plus they will save on precious floor space, too.